opensearch-project/documentation-website/_security-analytics/log-types-reference/azure.md

 # Azure

-The `azure` log types monitors log data for cloud applications managed by Azure Cloud Services.
+The `azure` log type monitors log data for cloud applications managed by Azure Cloud Services.

 The following code snippet contains all `raw_field` and `ecs` mappings for this log type: